programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 # Introduction
 YouTube is the most popular web-based video sharing platform in the world, with billions of users viewing and uploading videos each month.
 In this lesson, you will learn how to download YouTube comments and analyze the text data using the natural language processing algorithm, Wordfish.

-This lesson will walk through how to use Wordfish to explore the text of YouTube comments, taking as its sample data comments submitted by viewers of Black Lives Matter videos that were posted to YouTube by right- and left-leaning news sources in the United States in 2020.
+This lesson will walk introduce readers to the way YouTube videos, and the comments users write in response to videos, can be a valuable resource for researchers interested in discourse analysis.
+Readers will learn how to use the R programming language and the text mining algorithm, Wordfish, to explore a collection of YouTube comments.
+Wordfish is useful for measuring political valence in a set of documents, and for this lesson's sample dataset, we've collected comments submitted by viewers of Black Lives Matter videos posted to YouTube by right- and left-leaning news sources in the United States in 2020.

 This lesson will guide you through three key steps for 1) data collection, 2) cleaning and modeling, and  3) analysis and visualization.

 First, this lesson overviews the preparatory steps for gathering data, including considering ethical issues related to downloading and analyzing YouTube data, as well as the basics of installing R and RStudio, and using the open-source YouTube Data Tools software.
 The [Data Collection section](link-to-section) explains how to access and query YouTube’s Application Programming Interface (API) with the user-friendly tool, [YouTube Data Tools](https://ytdt.digitalmethods.net/) to download video metadata and comments.
 A brief discussion overviews how to use YouTube Data Tools to search for and download video comments as tabular data (a .csv file) for further manual or computational analysis with and beyond R.